-The latest campaign by World Wildlife Fund (WWF) warns that man-made noise causes chaos in the Arctic marine ecosystem, where whales once thrived for thousands of years safely under the thick sea ice cover.
+The latest campaign by WWF warns that man-made noise causes chaos in the Arctic marine ecosystem, where whales once thrived for thousands of years safely under the thick sea ice cover.
 Global warming cracked open the ice shields and let the men enter with their commercial ships, tourist cruises, and fuel exploration vessels.
 Their unsettling noises damage whales’ hearing and impede their communication.

 Doom of the last acoustic refuge

 Scientists once saw the Arctic Ocean as ‘the last acoustic refuge’ for marine mammals.
 But that was before the ice started melting exponentially.
 An analysis of three decades of data by the US National Snow and Ice Data Centre (NSIDC) reveals that the extent of Arctic sea ice loss in the last four years hit the highest rate ever.

 The absence of thick ice prompted maritime traffic in the Arctic waters.
 In 2017, for the first time, a giant Russian commercial LNG tanker sailed across the northern route from Europe to Asia without the protection of an ice-breaker.
 The imminent doom of whales’ last natural sanctuary thus became obvious.

 Currently, the four main trans-Arctic routes of commercial navigation see a steep increase in traffic year by year.
 In the northern route alone, the Russian government predicts, the cargo turnover would grow tenfold by 2020.
 WWF warns that Arctic sea traffic will quadruple by 2025.

 There is an emerging trend of whale-watching tourism, cruise ships and boats carrying scores of travellers across the arctic waters- Skjálfandi Bay in the northern coast of Iceland draws more than 100 000 tourists every year.
 Whale-watching boats operate from 8 am to 11 pm all year round.